kevinkahn/softconsole/docs/classstruct.md

 *  OnOff
 *  SceneProxy

-##ScreenDesc: [HouseStatusScreenDesc, TimeTempScreenDesc, BaseKeyScreenDesc, WeatherScreenDesc, AlertsScreenDesc, ClockScreenDesc]
+##ScreenDesc: [TimeTempScreenDesc, BaseKeyScreenDesc, WeatherScreenDesc, AlertsScreenDesc, ClockScreenDesc]

 	Basic information about a screen, subclassed by all other screens to handle this information